 Xiuwen Liu is Professor at the Department of Computer Science.
 His research interests include image analysis for high throughput quantitative biology, spatial and temporal organization modeling of chromatin fibers, pattern analysis and classification for nucleosome positioning, in addition to three dimensional representations for computer vision applications, large scale object detection and recognition via decision trees and deep learning architectures, real-time computer vision algorithms and implementations, visual inference modeling, machine learning, and artificial intelligence.
 Currently, Xiuwen studies causal graphs analysis to analyze and visualize human language-action features.

-Shuyuan Mary Ho is a cybersecurity researcher and a multi-certified security professional since 1996.
-Shuyuan’s research focuses on trusted human-computer interactions, specifically addressing issues of cyber insider threats, computer-mediated deception, cloud technology adoption, cloud forensics, and online identity theft.
+Shuyuan Mary Ho Metcalfe is an Associate Professor at the School of Information.
+Shuyuan’s research focuses on trusted human-computer interactions, specifically addressing issues of cyber insider threats, computer-mediated deception, cyber forensics, cyberbullying, hate speech, dis-(mis-)information, deepfakes, and cyber defense.
 Shuyuan’s sociotechnical research approach utilizes social-psychological theories in human-centered threat scenarios as simulated by online games.
 This work includes pragmatic viewpoints on language-action cues to create an innovative methodology for computational modeling of next generation behavioral inference systems, analyzing and sensing complex trust relationships, human disposition and intent detection.
-Shuyuan is currently a NSF-funded cybersecurity scholar.
+Shuyuan currently holds a US patent US-17/162,468 on systems and methods for detecting deception in computer-mediated communication, and also has two copyrighted inventions; Veracity AI truth disclosure against adversarial image manipulation; Pandemic Self Defense (TechID 21-003) mHealth intervention that helps mobile phone users with situational awareness during a pandemic.
+Shuyuan is currently a NSF-funded cybersecurity scholar and a 2021 Trusted CI fellow with the NSF Cybersecurity Center of Excellence.
+Please visit iSensor Analytics for Shuyuan’s research.

 Carter Hay is a Professor and Director of Graduate Studies in the College of Criminology and Criminal Justice at Florida State University, where he has taught since 2003.
 He is the College’s Liaison for Computer Criminology, coordinating with the Department of Computer Science in administering FSU’s undergraduate and graduate programs in Computer Criminology.
 His research examines the causes and prevention of individual crime and delinquency over the life course, with special attention to the interplay between personality, the family environment, and peer dynamics (including exposure to cyber bullying).